dduril/data-science-toolkit/README.md

 Resources for Big Data and Data Science development projects.

-I am currently working through a number of classes offered by Coursera, and committing popular and useful online resources and tools in this repo.
+I am currently working through a number of classes offered by <a href="https://www.coursera.org/" target="_blank"><strong>Coursera</strong></a>, and committing popular and useful online resources and tools in this repo.
 As my studies continue, I'll update this list accordingly.

 ### Hadoop